Rafidhasan/blockchain_cryptocurrency_diving_deep/readme.md

 ## Commands
-npm init = initializing package.json in the project npm i jest = jest for testing the function npm run test = starting test with npm
+npm init = initializing package.json in the project. npm i jest = jest for testing the function. npm run test = starting test with npm.

 ## Files
 1. config.js - has the genesis block